DomFord/domford.net/content/posts/2026-02-16-exorcising-reference-manager.md

 There are also many plugins that aren’t listed there, but you’ll have to do your own digging for those.
 If you think of a feature that you wish Zotero had, do a quick search to see if someone has actually made a plugin for it.
 A small frustration with relying on plugins is that new versions can render them outdated, and plugin authors may not active maintain them.

+## Zotero is also an RSS feed manager – use it for journals and blogs
+In the left-hand sidebar, scroll down to the bottom and you’ll see a collection called Feeds.
+Right click on that and you can add any RSS feed.
+This is especially useful for two things.

+First, and most related to Zotero as a reference manager, you can add the RSS feeds of journals, which automatically populates with every new article that journal publishes.
+You can then click Add to “My Library” to immediately send that article to your library.
+(The RSS feed usually does not produce the cleanest metadata, so you will have to clean the entry a bit.)

+<div class="centered">{{ display_image(path="static/images/zotero-rss.png", width=750, op="fit_width") }}</div>

+Second, you can add any RSS feed here.
+If you add a blog, you’ll be able to see any new blog post that comes out from that website.
+You can then either double click it to be taken to the URL for the blog post, or you can technically read it in-app.
+The content of the blog post goes into the `Abstract` field on the right-hand sidebar.
+It’s not the best reader, but it works!

 # Closing thoughts
 Well, this has gotten a bit long.
 If you know me well, you know I am big on referencing formats.
 Don’t ask me why.
 But referencing is important, and proper use of a reference manager can save you enormous amounts of time and energy.